Disability Plates and Placards

 Three types of registration are available:

-- Permanent Placards - For persons with permanent disabilities who do not own or who own more than one vehicle.
+For persons with permanent disabilities who do not own or who own more than one vehicle.
 The placard will be issued which is to be placed inside the vehicle when the person with a disability is riding.
 The placard is movable from one vehicle to another.
-This does require recertification every 3 years.
+This does require recertification every three years.

-- Temporary Placards - are issued for a time period of up to 3 months to a person with a temporary disability.
+Temporary placards are issued for a time period of up to three months to a person with a temporary disability.

 Once approved you may be issued the following combinations: (1) set of plates, (2) a set of plates and a placard or (3) 2 placards.